 The government also will have new regulations starting in 2020 for all states that have payday loan operators.
 The Consumer Financial Protection Bureau is responsible for making sure these regulations are followed.
 These regulations hold lenders more accountable for checking to see if a borrower is capable of repaying the loan under the terms.
 Debits are also more closely regulated in regards to payday loan repayment.
 A customer's debit account cannot be used once two payments have been declined.
 This helps prevent the additional insufficient fund fees from piling up and making a bad debt situation worse.

 Louisiana Payday Loan Businesses

-Payday loans are popular across cities like Baton Rouge, New Orleans and Shreveport.
+Payday loans are popular across cities like Baton Rouge, New Orleans, Lake Charles and Shreveport.
 Louisiana has the sixth highest rate of payday loan participation by consumers in the nation.
 There are 936 payday loan operators across the state.
 Licensing for payday loan lenders in Louisiana is a little more flexible than other spots, giving more companies the ability to compete for a customer's business.